Accessing the BML File Server from a PC

-NOTE: Please be sure that you are using the “BML Private” wireless network, the public wireless network is internet only, and doesn’t allow access to printers and file servers.
+- Be sure that you are using the “BML” wireless network, the "BML Guest" wireless network is internet only, and doesn’t allow access to printers and file servers.

 These instructions assume that you have established credentials (an account) on the BML network.

-- If necessary, enable "Network Discovery" on your PC
+- If necessary, enable "Network Discovery" on your PC, to do so:

 - Go to the Windows start screen and type \\chinook